Christine Merlin: The migration of monarch butterflies and its control by circadian clocks

 Monarch butterflies use the sun as a compass to precisely orient themselves across long distances during migration.
 Merlin and colleagues determined that circadian clocks located in the antennae play a significant role in navigation in migratory monarch butterflies.
 Using tests of necessity, Merlin and colleagues analyzed migratory butterfly orientation with intact antennae, without antennae, or with antennae coated with black paint, and concluded that butterflies without antennae or with antennae harboring desynchronized antennal clocks (coated black) were unable to orient relative to the sun.
 She isolated butterfly antennae in vitro and discovered that they sustained 24-hour rhythms in constant conditions after entrainment to light-dark cycles.
-By measuring expression of clock genes Per, Tim, and Cry2, Merlin determined that a circadian clock exists in the monarch antennae, functioning independently of the brain clock.
+By measuring the expression of clock genes Per, Tim, and Cry2, Merlin determined that a circadian clock exists in the monarch antennae, functioning independently of the brain clock.

 Monarch butterflies use a time-compensated sun compass that is a part of the insect's light-entrained circadian clocks located in the antennae.
 Merlin and colleagues conducted a test of sufficiency to determine if one or both antennae are needed to properly orient.
-They found that either antenna can be sufficient for time compensation, but surprisingly that butterflies with one of their antennae painted black and the other painted clear had disoriented flight.
+They found that either antenna can be sufficient for time compensation, but surprisingly, butterflies with one of their antennae painted black and the other painted clear, had disoriented flight.
 In this experimental condition, the antenna painted black would block entrainment from light cues while the antenna painted clear would allow entrainment from light cues.
 When the black-painted antenna from this experimental condition was ablated, the butterfly would then be able to properly orient by using just the single clear-painted antenna to entrain.
 The team also observed that Per and Tim gene expression was highly rhythmic in the clear-painted antennae, but disrupted in the black-painted antennae.
 Merlin and coworkers concluded that each antenna has its own clock outputs that are then processed together in the sun compass to direct the orientation of flight.